galiminus/zipper-stream-express/README.md

 ## How does it work?

 Well, the code is currently 25 lines long in total so you can check it out, but nothing fancy, the app just pipes things around.
-It should use much memory (whatever the size of the input is) and doesn't use any temporary storage.
+It shouldn't use much memory (the size of the input doesn't matter much) and doesn't use any temporary storage.

 ## API